 The choice to hire a car accident attorney after a crash in Florida is yours to make.
-No laws require you to get a personal injury lawyer.
+In other words, no laws require you to get a personal injury lawyer.
 However, it’s smart to contact an attorney before making any statements to your insurance company.

 Many people assume that they’ll get a fair settlement from their insurer because Florida is a no-fault state.
-That’s not always the case.
-Your own insurance company will still look for reasons to minimize your claim or deny your claim.
+Yet, that’s not always the case because your own insurance company will still look for reasons to minimize your claim or deny your claim.

 For example, Florida Law 627.736 requires accident victims to seek medical care within 14 days of the crash.
-Miss the deadline, and your claim for Personal Injury Protection (PIP) benefits could be denied.
-A car accident lawyer knows the statutes of limitations governing injury claims and can ensure that your insurance claim is filed within the time limits.
+Therefore, if you miss the deadline, your claim for Personal Injury Protection (PIP) benefits could be denied.
+But a car accident lawyer knows the statutes of limitations governing injury claims and can ensure that your insurance claim is filed within the time limits.

-But PIP benefits only pay for 80 percent of the reasonable costs for medical care after an intersection accident.
-The cost for treatment of serious injuries often exceeds those limits.
-An experienced attorney can identify other potential ways to demand additional compensation for your injuries, including filing a personal injury claim against the negligent party.
+Moreover, you should keep in mind that PIP benefits only pay for 80 percent of the reasonable costs for medical care after an intersection accident.
+In other words, the cost of treatment for serious injuries often exceeds those limits.
+However, an experienced attorney can identify other potential ways to demand additional compensation for your injuries, including filing a personal injury claim against the negligent party.

 Always consider talking to a car accident lawyer if: